rcifw/rcifw.github.io/docs/system-info/system-status.md

 include: true
 ---
 ## Current System Status
+Our InfiniBand switches are currently undergoing maintenance, which may involve intermittent network interruptions for all services.
+We expect this to be finished some time this evening (Feb 18).

 ### CHPC
-All systems are operating normally at this time.
+All systems are operating normally at this time ... see notice above.

 ### NRG/Informatics Portals/CNDA/MIRRIR
 We are currently experiencing a storage issue that has taken several production systems offline.
 System administrators are addressing the issue, but we don't yet have an ETA for resolution.